bensku/dragoneye/README.md

 ```
 mvn package
 ```
-This might take a few minutes, because Maven will need to download all dependencies of Dragoneye.
+This will run fetch dependencies, compile Dragoneye and run all tests.
+Finally, an jar with all dependencies is created.

 Once done, you should have an executable jar <code>target</code>.
 You can run it from command prompt: